Shifter | Chapter 2 – Thes-Omatz

 She wouldn't need to wait long.
 She heard a low hum, then a whoosh, a sound, she knew, which meant the inner chamber was being vacated of air.

 Eli-Fian knew that normally the air pump process took about thirty seconds.
-But as she felt her heart thunder in her chest, the process seemed it was taking ages.
+But as she felt her heart thunder in her chest, the process seemed to be taking ages.
 It allowed more time to imagine.
 How many men were coming aboard?
 Were they tall?
 Short?
 Were they unarmored?
 Easy to kill?
 Eli-Fian was hoping they were.
 She reached out and held Zomi-Kai's hand one last time and squeezed.
 Zomi-Kai squeezed back.

 Boots sounded from within the inner door.
 Several of them, and all of them heavy and marshaled.